 - Max of six credits of special projects or internships

-If you are looking for inspiration in your plans, you can reference the 6 samples here (courses may differ according to availability and prior experience - plans include all courses for a full 4 year plan, LS major courses are bolded):
+If you are looking for inspiration in your plans, you can reference the 2 samples here (courses may differ according to availability and prior experience - plans include all courses for a full 4-year plan, LS major courses are bolded):

-- Approval: Your theme, plan and essay must be submitted to the College of Liberal Arts advising office for approval at least two terms prior to graduation from OSU.
+Approval: Your theme, plan, and essay must be submitted to your Liberal Studies Advisor for faculty approval.
+You have up to two academic terms to finalize your LS major.
 If you are having any difficulties putting together these materials, make sure you schedule an appointment with your advisor, 541-737-0561, to ask for help with this process.